QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/finished-solutions/finished-solution-lab-05-custom-skills.md

 Hello!

 Here are the body requests for the custom skills lab.
-Don't forget to adjust the URLs to use your Azure Search service name.
+Don't forget to adjust the URLs to use your Azure Cognitive Search service name.

 ## Delete Skillset